 Throngs to pack Times Square for New Year's Eve bash

-Maybe a million revelers are expected to navigate through high security in the blocks around Times Square to cheer on the new year with entertainers including Mariah Carey and watch the descent of the glittering crystal ball.
-People from around the world, and at least some New Yorkers, will start gathering in tightly policed viewing pens in mid-afternoon.
+Maybe a million revelers are expected to navigate through high security in the blocks around Times Square to cheer on the new year with entertainers The Waterford crystal ball lit by Phillips on display before the Philips Ball Test during the runup to Times Square New Year's Eve 2017 at One Times Square on December 30, 2016 in New York City.
+NEW YORK - Maybe a million revelers are expected to navigate through high security in the blocks around Times Square to cheer on the new year with entertainers including Mariah Carey and watch the descent of the glittering crystal ball.

 Add your comments below